-We have audited the financial statements 2023 of MUFG Securities (Europe) N.V., based in Amsterdam.
+We have audited the financial statements 2024 of MUFG Securities (Europe) N.V., based in Amsterdam.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of MUFG Securities (Europe) N.V. as at 31 December 2023, and of its result and its cash flows for the year ended 31 December 2023 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of MUFG Securities (Europe) N.V. as at 31 December 2024, and of its result and its cash flows for 2024 in accordance with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.